apache/infrastructure-website/content/pages/asf-pelican-data.md

     logo: /logos/res/{}/default.png,/foundation/press/kit/poweredBy/Apache_PoweredBy.svg
 ```

-Here is the code to copy another sequence, take a random sample, add the logo (or default), and for featured podling's adjust the name.
+Here is the code to copy a sequence, take a random sample, add the logo (or the ASF feather if there is no product logo), and, for featured podlings, adjust the name:

 ```python
     # this sequence is derived from another sequence